andyllerena/Twitter-Sentiment-Analysis/README.md

 ## 📌 Project Overview
 This project is a **Twitter Sentiment Analysis** system built using **Python, NLP, and machine learning**.
 It classifies tweets as **Positive, Neutral, or Negative** using **Logistic Regression and Support Vector Machines (SVM)**.
 The model was optimized using **GridSearchCV**, achieving an accuracy of **87.58%**.

+The dataset consists of **recent tweets about the Pfizer & BioNTech COVID-19 vaccine**, collected using the **Tweepy Python package to access the Twitter API**.
+This dataset enables the study of public sentiment regarding vaccines through **Natural Language Processing (NLP) techniques**.

 ---

 ## 📌 Features